Carolla Digital: Daves of Thunder

 Daves of Thunder was a comedy podcast featuring Dave Dameshek and David Feeney.
 The co-hosts were joined by a family of characters including Jacuzzi Pete, Blaster Girl, Pizza Jack, Doubleton the Butler, and many others in the Daves of Thunder Players.

 The line between scripted comedy and reality was often blurred in this show and it was difficult for listeners to determine what was "real."
 The show also featured many inside jokes including Dameshek's propensity to list items in order of desirability, particularly mustards, Feeney's love of a perfectly scripted comedic bit, Jacuzzi Pete's mixed feelings on 9/11, Dameshek's webbed feet, and Blaster Girl's affinity for marijuana.

 The show had a run of 63 episodes over a span of almost a full year.
 The first episode aired on 14 March 2010 and the last show was released on 28 February 2011.
 The abrupt cancellation of this popular podcast created something of an uproar among fans seeking some form of explanation.
+The podcast returned sporadically throughout 2020 and 2021 with new episodes which were dubbed by the hosts as "The New Testament".